Tortle Guide 5e

 Tortles are a playable character race found in The Tortle Package (a Tomb of Annihilation supplement).

 Ability Score Increase: +2 STR and +1 WIS works nicely for several classes, but the tortle’s Natural Armor may be detrimental to some of those builds or allow some characters to choose a tortle even if they have little interest in STR.
 More on this below.

 Size: Medium is the typical size of most races, and is neither good nor bad.

 Speed: Tortles have a standard walking speed of 30 feet.

 Claws: Improved unarmed strikes aren’t particularly useful unless you find yourself without a weapon in a dire situation.

 Hold Breath: Not nearly as long-lasting as a water breathing spell, but Hold Breath can still come in handy.
 One hour isn’t very long if you are doing a whole underwater adventure, but this trait can also be used in other situations.
-Trigger a trap that fills the room with poison gas?
-Simply hold your breath and calmly find a way out.

 Natural Armor: On the right build, Natural Armor is incredible.
 Getting a base AC of 17 without DEX or armor affecting this value beefs up many characters that struggle with AC and survivability.
 Conversely, builds that can get more than 17 AC with armor or a high DEX score will be negatively impacted by this racial trait.
 It is important to note that shields do work with Natural Armor, so Tortles can have a base AC of 19 if they so choose.